-Partner Visa (Temporary) Subclass 820 - This is a temporary visa that leads directly to the Permanent partner visa.
-The applicant must be in Australia when he applies for this visa.
-This visa lets the de facto partner or spouse of an Australian citizen, Australian permanent resident, or eligible New Zealand citizen live in Australia temporarily.
-Getting this visa is the first step towards a permanent Partner visa (subclass 801).
-You should be in a genuine relationship with your spouse or de facto partner who is an Australian citizen, Australian permanent resident, or eligible New Zealand citizen and be in Australia when you apply for this visa and when the immigration officer decides your temporary visa application.
-The temporary partner 820 visas are granted first and allow the applicant to live in Australia for 15- 24 months.
-During this period, the applicants can apply for the permanent 801 visas if they wish to live in Australia permanently.
+Partner Visa (Temporary) Subclass 820 is a temporary visa that can be used to apply for a permanent partner visa.
+At the time of application, the applicant must be physically present in Australia.
+This visa allows the de facto partner or spouse of an Australian native, an Australian permanent resident, or an eligible New Zealand national to temporarily remain in Australia.
+Getting this visa is the first step in getting a permanent partner visa (subclass 801).
+The immigration officer will determine your temporary visa application when you are in Australia with your spouse or de facto partner who is an eligible Australian citizen, Australian permanent resident, or citizen of New Zealand.
+Initially, temporary partner 820 visas are granted, allowing the applicant to remain in Australia for 15 to 24 months.
+During this time, individuals can apply for permanent 801 visas if they desire to reside permanently in Australia.

 Partner Visa (Permanent) Subclass 801 -

-❖ You must hold a temporary partner visa (subclass 820)
+- There must be a temporary companion visa (subclass 820)

-❖ You might still be eligible for the permanent visa if your relationship breaks down or if your sponsor dies after we have granted the temporary visa but while we are still considering the permanent visa.
+- You might still be qualified for it if your relationship ends or if your sponsor dies after we have granted the interim visa but before we have finished assessing the permanent visa.

 Combine Subclasses 309/100 (Apply overseas)